sgmanohar/oxford-oath/oxford-oath.md

 ### Orientation

-I will approach my work with humility, mindful of my limitations and the consequences of my actions.

-I will honour the sanctity of humanity, neither attributing personhood to my work, nor elevating my work to divine status.

 I will undertake my work with joy and caution at the wonder and weight of what we are making.

+I will approach my work with humility, mindful of my limitations and the potential power of my creations.

+I will honour the sanctity of individuals and the world.

 ### Vision

-I will empower human governance.

-I will align my work with virtuous human motivations and worthy objects of attention.
+I will align my work with virtuous human motivations and minimise the chance of its misuse.

+I will make my work governable.

-I will develop my work to support the social fabric of humanity and safeguard the the natural world.
+I will develop my work to support society and safeguard the the natural world.

 ### Responsibility